In this exercise, you’ll create a segment by making use of Adobe Experience Platform’s segment builder.

 As a naming convention, we’ll use:

-Please replace ldap with your ldap.
+Please replace ldap with your assigned number, like this:

-Then, click the Save button to save your segment, after which you’ll be taken back to the Segment overview page.
+Next, click the Save button to save your segment, after which you’ll be taken back to the Segment overview page.